Shibuya PARCO Business Hours

 FriendsWithYou

-FriendsWithYou are creating hands-on works that suggest "building new relationships" based on the context of "Magic", "Luck" and "Friendship".
-Their work, including large installations and immersive exhibition plans, is often spoken based on the context of "the aesthetics of relationships" in which the work acts only by the presence of others, but its essential feature is that it is more intuitive and often emphasizes the perspective of accidentalness and play, incorporating innocent children's perspective.
-There is the attitude of artists trying to be faithful to the fundamental energy of human creativity, such as the free imagination, healing power, and driving force for hope, and through their work, we can connect with ourselves and others, expand friendship, build communities, and deepen our relationships with nature.
+FriendsWithYou creates experiential works that suggest "building new relationships" based on the context of "Magic", "Luck" and "Friendship".
+Their works, including large installations and immersive exhibition plans, are often told based on the context of "the aesthetics of relationships" in which the work acts only by the presence of others, but their intrinsic feature is that they are more intuitive and often focus on the perspective of accidental and play, incorporating the perspective of innocent children.
+There is the attitude of artists to be faithful to the fundamental energy of human creativity, such as free imagination, healing power, and driving force for hope, through their work, we can connect with ourselves and others, expand friendship, build communities, and deepen our relationship with the natural world.

 Arturo Sandoval III